abtion/rails-template/README.md

 5. Go to staging and repeat the above steps.
 6. If you want the review apps to send emails: Copy the staging app's Sendgrid credentials and add them to the review apps config vars.
 Do not add the Sendgrid addon to review apps in `app.json` (Sendgrid will ban our account).

+### Setup basic auth

+For added security we want to add basic auth to our review/staging environments.

+1. Go to the Review/Staging app in the Heroku dashboard.
+2. Add environment variables for:
+  1. `HTTP_AUTH_USERNAME`
+  2. `HTTP_AUTH_PASSWORD`

 ### Capybara drivers

 This project registers two Capybara drivers.